logicleai/logicle/deploy/README.md

 Logicle can be hosted by yourself on a variety of platforms:
 - 🐳 Docker
 - 📦 Docker Compose
-- ⚓ Kubernetes with Helm Chart (planned for future release)
+- ⚓ Kubernetes with Helm Chart (coming soon)

 Logicle has also multi database engine support, currently logicle support:
 - SQLite